Trap of Feature Diversity in the Learning of MLPs: Common phenomenon shared by different DNNs for different tasks.

 \subsection{Different learning rates}

-In this subsection, we demonstrate that the two-phase phenomenon is shared by MLPs trained on the CIFAR-10 dataset with different learning rates.
-For different MLPs, we adapted batch size $bs =100$, SGD optimizer, and ReLU activation function.
+In this subsection, we demonstrated that the two-phase phenomenon was shared by MLPs trained on the CIFAR-10 dataset with different learning rates.
+For different MLPs, we adopted the batch size $bs =100$, the SGD optimizer, and the ReLU activation function.
 Besides, we used two data augmentation methods, including random cropping and random horizontal flipping.
-We trained three 7-layer MLPs with 256 neurons in each layer, with learning rate $\eta=0.1, 0.01$ respectively.
-Results of MLPs trained with different learning rates are shown in Figure \ref{fig:lr}.
+We trained two 7-layer MLPs with 256 neurons in each layer, with learning rates $\eta=0.1, 0.01$ respectively.
+The training loss, the testing loss, the training accuracy, the testing accuracy, the cosine similarity of features, and the cosine similarity of feature gradients of MLPs trained with different learning rates are shown in Figure \ref{fig:lr}.